osdiab/gymi-website-node/frontend_app/README.md

 # frontend_app

 This directory contains the entirety of the frontend application.
+It gets run in the browser, not on the server (except when the `backend_app` server-renders it; see the `backend_app README` for details about that).

-For an overview of React and Redux, I recommend the following resources:
+This project is written in React and Redux; for an overview of those tools, I recommend the following resources:

 * The [official React docs](https://facebook.github.io/react/tutorial/tutorial.html) are thorough and accessible.
 Definitely recommend a quick read-through.